huynhmichelle/Documentation/docs/glossary.md

 **Integrated development environment (IDE)**: A software application that combines various development tools including a code editor and a feature to help solve issues in code.

+**Method**: In Java, a method is a collection of statements that perform a certain task.
+Commonly referred to as functions in other languages.

 **Monospace font**: A font where every character has the same width.

 **Repository**: A location where information is kept and managed.